Skip Navigation

 LAUNCH facilitator:

-• Collaborates with the classroom teachers to address advanced learning needs of high-achieving students and provide differentiated activities in the classroom
+• Collaborates with the classroom teachers to address the advanced learning needs of high-achieving students and provide differentiated activities in the classroom

 • Works in the classroom in small learning groups as needed